domainersuitedev/delicious-api/api/posts.md

 ### Arguments

+- `&tag_separator=comma` (optional) - (Recommended) Returns tags separated by a comma, instead of a space character.
+A space separator is currently used by default to avoid breaking existing clients - these default may change in future API revisions.
 - `&tag={TAG}` (optional) — Filter by this tag.
 - `&start={xx}` (optional) — Start returning posts this many results into the set.
 - `&results={xx}` (optional) — Return up to this many results.
 By default, up to 1000 bookmarks are returned, and a maximum of 100000 bookmarks is supported via this API.